 Python is a general-purpose, high-level programming language widely used in web development.
 Unlike many people would guess, Python is not only used for back-end development, but it can also be handy in front-end development.
 It is a universal language that can be used for both backend and frontend development and server-side scripting.
 Python is known for its easy-to-read syntax and its ability to create applications quickly.
 Apart from web development, it can be used to build web applications, create desktop applications and even develop mobile apps.
 Python has become popular among developers due to its wide range of frameworks and libraries that allow them to develop complex applications with minimal code fast.

-Frontend development with Python
+Frontend with Python

 Backend development with Python